dicelab-rhul/matbii/docs/getting_started/configuration.md

  ├─tracking.json
  └─tracking.sch
 ```

-The directory `.../experiment/` will be used as the `experiment.path` option in the [main configuration file](#experiment-configuration).
+The directory `experiment` will be used as the `experiment.path` option in the [main configuration file](#experiment-configuration).
 You may or may not decide to place the main configuration inside this directory.
 It is often better to provide an absolute path in `experiment.path` to avoid issues with path resolution (recall that the configuration path is relative to the working directory - where `python -m matbii -c <CONFIG>` is run).

 ### State files